BhupendraMaurya/netflix-gpt/README.md

 - Form Validation
   -> useRef Hook

 - Firebase Setup for authentication and deployment.
 - Deploying our app to Production

 - Create Signup User Account
+-Implement Sign in user API.
+- Installed React Redux and created redux store with userSlice.
+- Update store when any user sign in/sign up.